Best Free Video Editing Software Programs: The Ultimate Guide

 With OpenShot, users also get an unlimited amount of video layers and tracks.
 You can resize, scale, snap, and rotate clips with OpenShot.
 OpenShot offers templates for titles, subtitles, animated titles, and 3D effects.

-However, if you’re new to video editing, OpenShot hasn’t produced that many video tutorials to learn to use the software.
+However, if you’re new to video editing, OpenShot hasn’t produced very many video tutorials to learn to use the software.
 You may need to turn to YouTube if you want to familiarize yourself with OpenShot’s interface.

 Filmora is among the best video editing programs for beginner editors.
 The software is free and allows you to layer clips and sounds.